otter-sec/rctf/docs/content/providers/uploads/gcs.md

 The GCS upload provider uploads challenge resources to Google Cloud Storage.
 To use it, specify `uploads/gcs` for the upload provider name.

 The key specified must have the `storage.objects.create`, `storage.objects.get`, and `storage.objects.list` permissions.
+The bucket itself does not need to be publicly accessible, as the attachments are individually marked as publicly accessible during their creation.

 ## Configuration Options